 If you are unable to attend our live auditions, dancers may submit a video audition for consideration.
-The deadline for video applications is 11:59pm CST on Tuesday, January 31, 2023.
+The last day to accept video applications is 11:59pm on Thursday, February 15, 2024.
+Late submissions for Video Auditions will be considered on a case-by-case basis with priority given to dancers who submitted by our February 15 deadline.
 For more information regarding our video submission process, please click here.

-Hubbard Street offers a TEEN Intensive catered towards pre-professional dancers, ages 13 - 17, as well as CREATE and EXPLORE Programs for early career dancers, ages 18 - 25.
-A dancer must meet our minimum age requirements by June 1, 2023, meaning a dancer must be at least 18 years of age by June 1, 2023 to attend our 18-25-year-old programs, and a dancer must be 13 years old by June 1, 2023 to attend our 13-17-year-old program.
+Hubbard Street offers a TEEN CREATE and TEEN REPERTOIRE Intensive that is catered towards pre-professional dancers, ages 13- 17.
+We also offer a CREATE and EXPLORE Intensive for early career dancers, ages 18 - 25.
+A dancer must meet our minimum age requirements by June 1, 2024, meaning a dancer must be at least 18 years of age by June 1, 2024 to attend our 18-25-year-old programs, and a dancer must be 13 years old by June 1, 2024 to attend our 13-17-year-old program.

-Dancers attending our Summer Intensives will have the opportunity to train with Artistic Director Linda-Denise Fisher-Harrell, Senior Rehearsal Director and Director of Summer Intensives Jonathan E. Alsberry, Rehearsal Director Craig Black, Jr., in addition to many current HSDC Dancers and highly-accredited faculty members.
-Faculty for our 2023 Programs will be announced soon!
-For a look at who taught at our programs last year, click here.
+Dancers attending our Summer Intensives will have the opportunity to train with Artistic Director Linda-Denise Fisher-Harrell, Senior Rehearsal Director and Director of Summer Intensives Jonathan E. Alsberry, Rehearsal Director Craig Black, Jr., current HSDC Dancers, and highly-accredited local professionals.
+Stay tuned for our full 2024 Faculty roster to be announced!

-Select classes are held at HSDC's Pritzker Foundation Studio at Water Tower Place (835 N Michigan).
-In addition, Hubbard Street will partner with Columbia College (916 S Wabash) and Roosevelt University (218 S Wabash) to offer supplementary space in downtown Chicago to accommodate all 2023 programming needs.
-Schedules will indicate where classes are held, and Chaperones will accompany students attending our TEEN Intensive to and from the studios each day.
+Classes will be held at HSDC's Pritzker Foundation Studio at Water Tower Place (835 N Michigan).
+To accommodate our 2024 programming needs, Hubbard Street will partner with Columbia College and Roosevelt University to offer supplementary space in downtown Chicago.
+Class schedules will indicate specific class locations.
+Resident Assistants will accompany students attending our TEEN CREATE and TEEN REPERTOIRE Intensives to and from the studios each day.